dotnet/docs/docs/csharp/tutorials/string-interpolation.md

 ## Intro to String Interpolation

-With <xref:System.String.Format%2A?displayProperty=nameWithType>, you specify "placeholders" in a string that are replaced by the parameters following the string.
+With <xref:System.String.Format%2A?displayProperty=nameWithType>, you specify "placeholders" in a string that are replaced by the arguments following the string.
 For instance:

 [!code-csharp[String.Format example](../../../samples/snippets/csharp/new-in-6/string-interpolation.cs#StringFormatExample)]